HorizonShadow/phpepl/README.md

 - Removed the spinner, can be re-enabled by un-commenting the respective lines.
 - Removed dependency on jQuery, added a small DOM module instead.
 - Removed moment.js dependency.
 It was used only for a little timestamp, which is removed.
 And the timestamp can done in lesser code without moment.js anyways.
-- Simplified code structure.
+- Simplified code and directory structure.
 Removed the build engine since there is a very small amount of code, and is fairly optimized already.
 The build engine was not minifying Codemirror's code anyways.
 Removal of jQuery and moment.js already speeds up page a lot.
 - Removed Vagrant, docker etc. Setting up and usage of the app is already pretty simple.
 Nginx config is included anyways.

-**Note: The eval script is the same.**
+~~**Note: The eval script is the same.**~~
+The original eval script replaced all instances of `<?php`, `<?`, and `?>` in your code with empty strings without verifying their positions.
+This is almost brutal :(.
+Now the front-end script does it, but only if the occurrence is at the beginning or end.
+Less brutal.

 ##To use: